jarlostensen/InteractiveAssembler64/README.md

 ## When?
 It's a pet project, and with a full time job and two kids it's not going to be finished quickly.

+## Status
+* Working proof of concept; a basic skeleton of the application, with command interface, is in place.
+No assembler integration yet (plan to use Intel's XED), and error handling and some code clarification comes first needed.